 Halliburton’s stock price compared to the industry

-Halliburton’s (HAL) one-week stock price didn’t change in the week ending October 13, 2017.
-Since October 6, 2017, the Energy Select Sector SPDR ETF (XLE) also remained unchanged.
-XLE represents the broader energy industry.
-The VanEck Vectors Oil Services ETF (OIH) saw one-week returns of -1%.
-So, Halliburton has performed in line with XLE.
-However, the company outperformed OIH in the past week.
-The Dow Jones Industrial Average (DJIA-INDEX) didn’t change in the past week until October 13, 2017.
-Since October 6, the SPDR S&P 500 ETF (SPY) also performed in line with Halliburton.
-SPY produced zero returns during this period.
+Halliburton’s (HAL) one-week stock price was 2.5% higher until January 12, 2018.
+Since January 5, 2018, the Energy Select Sector SPDR ETF (XLE) has increased 3.3%.
+XLE represents the broader energy industry ETF.
+The VanEck Vectors Oil Services ETF (OIH) saw 4.6% one-week returns.
+So, Halliburton has underperformed XLE and OIH in the past week.
+The returns from the Dow Jones Industrial Average (DJIA-INDEX) were 2% in the past week until January 12, 2018.
+Since January 5, 2018, the SPDR S&P 500 ETF (SPY) has underperformed Halliburton.
+SPY has produced 1.6% returns during this period.

 In this series

 In this series, we’ll look at the short interest in Halliburton and its correlation with crude oil.
-In the next part, we’ll discuss Halliburton’s stock price forecast.
+Next, we’ll discuss Halliburton’s stock price forecast.